The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $110,000

-Although Bart Starr's rookie card is the most valuable in the 1957 Topps set, the 1957 Topps Johnny Unitas rookie card isn't too far behind.
+Although Bart Starr’s rookie card is the most valuable in the 1957 Topps set, the 1957 Topps Johnny Unitas rookie card isn’t far behind.

 unitas-rookie

-Mint copies are valued at $110,000, although good copies can be found for between $200 to $300.
+Mint copies cost $110,000, although good copies can be found for between $200 and $300.

 One of the most notable things about Unitas was his drive and hunger to succeed.
 In high school, Unitas weighed only 140 pounds and seemed like he might never reach the big time.

-"I came into the league without any fuss.
+I came into the league without any fuss.
 I’d just as soon leave it that way.
 There’s no difference I can see in retiring from pro football, or quitting a job at the Pennsy Railroad.
-I did something I wanted to do and went as far as I could go.”
+I did something I wanted to do and went as far as I could go.

-HOF QB
+Johnny Unitas, HOF QB

 1957 Topps- Paul Hornung (RC)